koenderks/rcityviews/README.md

 ### Other display options

 There are two other arguments of the `cityview()` function you can adjust to tailor the image to your liking.
 First, the argument `halftone` allows you to add a dotted dither to the image (left).
-The halftone option `auto` sets the dot color according to the theme, but this can be customized using the `light` and `dark` options.
+The halftone options `light` (white dots) and `dark` (black dots) can be used to adjust the color of the dots.
 Second, the argument `places` takes an integer and adds that amount of names of suburbs, quarters and neighbourhoods to the image (right).
 Naturally, one may also combine the `halftone` and `places` arguments (middle).

 <p align="center">
   <img src='https://github.com/koenderks/rcityviews/raw/master/png/Amsterdam_halftone.png' width='250' height='250'>